The Vancouver Board of Education (VSB) welcomes applications for the position of:

 2. Click on Job Postings then click Search

-5. Upload ALL supporting documents
+5. Upload supporting documents to the Competition

 6. Once you submit your application you will receive a confirmation email from Make a Future

-*The VSB has been given approval from the Human Rights Tribunal for a Special Program under s.
+** The VSB has been given approval from the Human Rights Tribunal for a Special Program under s.
 42(3) of the Human Rights Code.
 Under this special program, the VSB seeks to preferentially hire Aboriginal persons to a variety of teaching positions.
-Therefore, each applicant may wish to provide, on a voluntary basis, information whether they self-identify as an Aboriginal person.
+Therefore, each applicant may wish to provide, on a voluntary basis, information whether they identify as an Aboriginal person.**